FaustoS88/MultiLanguage-RAG-Agent/README.md

 Provides an AI assistant that answers user queries by retrieving relevant documentation snippets and generating answers or runnable code.

 **Key Files:**
-- `context7_coder.py`: Core agent implementation handling environment setup, database connection, retrieval, and AI model integration.
+- `context7_agent.py`: Core agent implementation handling environment setup, database connection, retrieval, and AI model integration.
-- `agent_prompts.py`: Contains the system prompt guiding the agent's behavior and workflow.
+- `prompts.py`: Contains the system prompt guiding the agent's behavior and workflow.
-- `context7_coder_chat.py`: Streamlit-based chat UI for interactive querying of the RAG agent with graph-aware capabilities.
+- `context7_chat.py`: Streamlit-based chat UI for interactive querying of the RAG agent with graph-aware capabilities.

 **Graph-Aware Options:**
-- `context7_agent_simple.py`: A standalone, simple CLI agent that runs without invoking the LangGraph workflow for fast, direct queries.
+- `context7_agent_simple.py`: An optional standalone, simple CLI agent that runs without invoking the LangGraph workflow for fast, direct queries.
-- `langgraph_context7_workflow.py`: An optional LangGraph workflow for multi-step planning, code generation, and refinement.
+- `graph_workflow.py`: An LangGraph workflow for multi-step planning, code generation, and refinement.
 This workflow is automatically invoked by the main agent when deeper reasoning or code execution is required.

 ---